book review

 6: What’s Really Happening to Our Planet?

 In What’s Really Happening to Our Planet? campaigner, writer, sustainability adviser and consultant, Tony Juniper, takes a different approach to climate change and sustainability by presenting the facts in a more engaging way using charts and graphics.
 This book shows that documenting what happens to the planet need not be presented as a boring scientific text, and this book has the potential to reach the masses in the way it is illustrated.
-While it suitable for all audiences, it is particularly suitable for anyone who has recently been introduced to the issues and wants to learn more.
+While it is suitable for all audiences, it is particularly suitable for anyone who has recently been introduced to the issues and wants to learn more.

 7: Cancel The Apocalypse: The New Path To Prosperity

 Is it really that bad?
-In Cancel The Apocalypse: The New Path To Prosperity, campaigner, author and analyst, Andrew Simms, earmarks the solutions that we need in order to move to a more just and sustainable world are already there, and cites examples which have been implemented across the world.
-While global warming and financial meltdown might feel like two modern day horsemen of the apocalypse, Simms shows how such end of the world scenarios offer us the chance for a new beginning.
+In Cancel The Apocalypse: The New Path To Prosperity, campaigner, author and analyst Andrew Simms earmarks the solutions that we need in order to move to a more just and sustainable world are already there, and cites examples which have been implemented across the world.
+While global warming and financial meltdown might feel like two modern-day horsemen of the apocalypse, Simms shows how such end-of-the-world scenarios offer us the chance for a new beginning.

 8: Climate Gamble: Is Anti-Nuclear Activism Endangering Our Future?

-Nuclear energy is probably the subject that divides environmentalists more than anything else and it is highly controversial.
+Nuclear energy is probably the subject that divides environmentalists more than anything else, and it is highly controversial.
 In Climate Gamble: Is Anti-Nuclear Activism Endangering Our Future?
-Rauli Partanen and Janne M. Korhonen argue that opposition to nuclear energy is what is delaying climate action more than any other issue, and it could lead to climate disaster.
+Rauli Partanen and Janne M. Korhonen argue that opposition to nuclear energy is what is delaying climate action more than any other issue, and it could lead to a climate disaster.

 9: The End of Plenty: the race to feed a crowded world

-As the world’s population continues to expand rapidly, and the severity of climate change kicks in how will we feed the world in the future?
+As the world’s population continues to expand rapidly and the severity of climate change kicks in, how will we feed the world in the future?
 In The End of Plenty: the race to feed a crowded world, Joel K. Bourne Jr predicts that we’re coming to the end of being able to increase crop yield, and a new approach is needed.
 He argues that food insecurity also means political instability and an increase in conflicts.
 Action needs to be taken now to protect the planet and its inhabitants.

 10: The Great Texas Wind Rush: How George Bush, Ann Richards, and a Bunch of Tinkerers Helped the Oil and Gas State Win the Race to Wind Power